BasileiosKal/blind-bbs-signatures/draft-bbs-blind-signatures.md

 ### Commitment Computation

 This operation is used by the Prover to create `commitment` to a set of messages (`committed_messages`), that they intent to include to the signature.
-Note that this operation returns both the serialized commitment as well as the random scalar used to blind it (`prover_blind`).
+Note that this operation returns both the serialized combination of the commitment and its proof of correctness (`commitment_with_proof`), as well as the random scalar used to blind the commitment (`prover_blind`).

 ```
 (commitment_with_proof, prover_blind) = Commit(committed_messages,